Hot Springs South Dakota: Complete Guide

 In 1974, a construction project revealed a massive mammoth gravesite.
 A paleontologist purchased the land at cost, and the Mammoth Site has been a working paleontological dig ever since.

-Volunteers help to unearth the fossils, and you can learn about the process and even become apart of it.
+Volunteers help to unearth the fossils, and you can learn about the process, or even become apart of it.
 This is a fascinating place to visit because there isn’t much like it available to the public.
 Plan on spending 2-hours or longer to read the placards and peruse the exhibits.

 3. The Pioneer Museum